Consumer Credit Report Complaints Hit Record Levels During Pandemic—Here’s What You Need to Know

 The CFA, along with other advocacy groups, have been fighting to include more consumer protections in any potential future coronavirus relief packages, including a temporary moratorium on negative credit reporting (which is any information that would damage a consumer’s credit score).

 “We are hoping that a new administration would refocus on consumers and prioritize the desperate need for further consumer protections in the financial marketplace as evidenced by drastically rising complaint volumes,” Gittleman says.

 How to know if you need to file your own complaint to the CFPB

-With rising consumer complaints during the pandemic, it’s more important than ever to look over your own credit report to make sure your information is correct and up-to-date.
+With rising consumer complaints, it’s important to look over your own credit report to make sure your information is correct.
 Previously, you were entitled to one free credit report from each of the three major credit bureaus (Experian, Equifax and TransUnion) per year, but with the pandemic, consumers can now receive a free report from each bureau weekly through April 2021.
 After you have pulled your credit report, you need to know what red flags to look our for.
 According to the CFPB, common mistakes you may find in your credit report include:

 - Loans and credit accounts in your name that you have never opened

 - A misspelled name, incorrect Social Security number, wrong address or phone number

 - Accounts wrongly listed as late, incorrect balances or credit limits, closed accounts listed as open, incorrect delinquency dates or duplicate accounts